 Appraisal systems, used to formally evaluate teachers, encourage continuous improvement of their practice by providing opportunities to acknowledge and reward teachers for their efforts.
+In the United

-In Georgia, 1% of teachers are in schools where school principals report that their teachers are never formally appraised, which is lower than the OECD average (7%).
+Arab Emirates, a negligible percentage of teachers are in schools where school principals report that their teachers are never formally appraised, which is lower than the OECD average (7%).

 - For appraisal to be effective, it must lead to the right consequences.
 For example, consequences such as appointing a mentor to improve teaching or drafting a plan for professional development are well aligned with the formative function of appraisal.
-In Georgia, 98% of teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and 46% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - The goal of ensuring good performance and compliance with standards can be linked to performance incentives, such as wage increases and financial bonuses.
-In the last five years in Georgia, the proportion of teachers working in schools where appraisal sometimes results in a salary increase or a financial bonus increased by 21 percentage points. - Based on principals' responses, in Georgia, 21% of schools have autonomy over determining salary increases or bonuses for teachers, which is lower than the OECD average (32%). - In Georgia, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 92% in schools where school management has responsibility over salaries (OECD average 55%).
-In Georgia, in schools where management does not have autonomy over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 84% (OECD average 30%).
+In the United Arab Emirates, all teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and 93% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - Based on principals' responses, in the United Arab Emirates, 55% of schools have autonomy over determining salary increases or bonuses for teachers, which is higher than the OECD average (32%). - In the United Arab Emirates, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 78% in schools where school management has responsibility over salaries (OECD average 55%).
+In the United Arab Emirates, in schools where management does not have autonomy over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 14% (OECD average 30%).